-Finally, you have decided to implement Agile.
-After a lot of deliberation on whether Agile is right for your organization, and fighting the demons of doubt you have taken the plunge.
-Maybe you have hired or decided to hire an Agile coach, sent your employees for Agile training, or hired a consultant to rewrite your operations manual.
-Now you are gearing up to reap the benefits of Agile.
-But somewhere in a corner of your mind, there is a nagging skeptic asking you whether your organization is ready for Agile.
+After much deliberation on whether Agile is right for your organization and fighting the demons of doubt, you decide to hire an Agile coach.
+Now that you are gearing up to reap the benefits of Agile, somewhere in the corner of your mind, there is still a doubt about whether your organization is ready for Agile.

-And truly, implementing Agile for the first time can prove to be a herculean task.
+Implementing Agile for the first time can prove to be a herculean task.
 But as they say, well begun is half done, or the forewarned is forearmed.
 So gathering information about things that could go wrong or challenges you could face while implementing Agile for the first time may make the difference between failure and success.
-So here are some things that you need to look out for as an organization implementing Agile for the first time.
+Earning the best Agile certification will surely create an impact on your experiential learning with case studies and simulations on Agile methodology.

 Expectations from Agile

 If there are deep-rooted problems in the organization which cannot be helped by Agile then implementing Agile might lead to more frustration.
-For example, if your organization is struggling to recruit or retain quality developers, or if your sales team is used to making excessive promises to close deals, then Agile might not be the answer you are looking for.
-And it may be better to put the house in order before inviting Agile in.
+For example, if your organization is struggling to recruit or retain quality developers or your sales team is used to making excessive promises to close deals.
+Agile might not be the answer you are looking for.
+And it may be better to put the house in order before inviting in Agile.

 Resistance to Change